openbmc/docs/tof/contract.md

 not been met, the proposal is extended by an additional 6 days and then put onto the next TOF meeting agenda after 2 weeks.

-Issue vote indicators by reacting to the top post:
+Issue vote indicators by reacting to the mailing list archive post:

 - For - 👍 (`:+1:`)
 - Against - 👎 (`:-1:`)